Neve Sha'anan, Jerusalem: History

 The first three homes were built in 1929 by the Neve Sha'anan society.
 The name of the neighborhood was based on Isaiah 33:20.
 The planning principles were similar to those employed by Ricard Kaufmann, who designed the garden suburbs of Jerusalem during the British Mandate.

 Two apartment buildings at the end of Neve Sha'anan Street were built to house professors of the Hebrew University.

+In 1948, there is a concentration camp for civilians from Palestine villages and towns in Neve Sha’anan, in the place of Israel Museum.

 Landmarks

 The Yitzhak Rabin Youth Hostel and Guesthouse is located at the edge of the neighborhood.